 #1.
 Low-Risk Learning

 As your net worth grows over time, you’ll have more opportunities to invest in real estate.
-Starting now with small amounts of money gives you a chance to learn about real estate and to make mistakes without risking huge sums of money.
+Starting with small amounts of money gives you a chance to learn about real estate and make mistakes without risking huge sums of money.

 #2.
 Solid Returns via Income and Appreciation

 The fact that you don’t have a lot of money today doesn’t mean you shouldn’t invest.
 In fact, it’s the opposite: the earlier you start to invest, the better.
 The longer you allow for compound interest to work in your favor, the more your wealth will grow.

 To illustrate the power of compound interest, an investment of $50 a month compounded at a rate of 7% over 20 years will grow to $26,248.